-According to studies, an Octopus, a carnivorous marine mollusc with eight long tentacles, has one distinguishing characteristic that keeps it from becoming hungry all the time.
+Octopus, a carnivorous marine mollusc with eight long tentacles, has one distinguishing characteristic that keeps it from becoming hungry all the time.
 Its body is made up of unique cells called chromatophores, which allow it to blend in with its surroundings.
 This method allows the octopus to readily grasp its prey with its own hands.

-However, studies have yet to demonstrate that humans have one of them.
-But, thanks to my telescopic encounters, I was able to locate one at Jigme Dorji Wangchuk National Referral Hospital.
-This time, though, it was an omnivorous octopus in the ENT department.
-The so-called expert personified the greatest human chromatophoric phenomena.
-Her tissues could blend with that of the patients referred to her.
+But, thanks to my recent encounter, I was able to find one at Jigme Dorji Wangchuk National Referral Hospital, Bhutan's apex referral hospital.
+It was an omnivorous octopus in the ENT department.
+This so-called expert manifested the greatest human chromatophoric phenomena.
+His tissues could blend with that of the patients referred to him.

 My friends and I returned on the third day and were delighted to be the first in line.
 But then a guy of notable riches, power, or relative bravery yanked open the door and walked in.
 The incomplete door closing swept their lengthy non-medical conversation outdoors.